toddb/grunt-ngdocs/README.md

 [default] 'API Documentation'
 Set the name for the section in the documentation app.

+####extensions
+[default] 'table'
+Add showdown extensions to the converter that already exists in the showdown extensions folder

 ####api
 [default] true for target api
 Set the sidebar to advanced mode, with sections for modules, services, etc.

 ##How it works
 The task parses the specified files for doc comments and extracts them into partial html files for the documentation app.